nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_example.md

 ### Message example ###

-The following FHIR Message would be present as the .DAT file which is sent by the MESH client (or
+The following FHIR Message would be present as the .DAT file which is sent by the MESH client (or in the body of the HTTP response when [downloading a message from the MESH API](https://meshapi.docs.apiary.io/#reference/0/mesh-messages/download-message))

 <script src="https://gist.github.com/briandiggle/bc220057d3e5004fb247a77bf324e6d5.js"></script>